 Vice President, U.S. Chamber of Commerce

-President, Hiring Our Heroes and Senior Adviser, U.S. Chamber of Commerce Foundation
+President, Hiring Our Heroes, U.S. Chamber of Commerce Foundation

 Eric Eversole is a vice president at the U.S. Chamber of Commerce and president of Hiring Our Heroes, a program of the U.S. Chamber of Commerce Foundation.